THE UNDISPUTED LEADER IN RADIO CONTROL

 The Core Beliefs

-We achieve results through inclusion and collaboration.
-We debate our differences and then fully support and execute our decisions.
+We are humble and achieve results through collaboration.
+Debate our differences, then fully support, and execute our decision.

 HOBBIES FOR GOOD

 Whenever possible, our employees strive to use hobbies as a platform to help and make a difference in people's lives.
 Hobbies for Good represents all the ways Horizon Hobby invests our time, talents and resources in the community at large

 Making a difference in people's lives through our commitment to serving and our passion for hobbies.

 We believe financial success flows from our core value of servant leadership.
 Hobbies for Good represents all the ways Horizon Hobby invests our time, talents and resources in the community at large.
 Our people love to serve others and engage in meaningful causes.
 They've raised money for cancer research, provided food and shelter for families in need and contributed aid for victims of natural disasters.